noworky/rgb_matrix/README.md

 # rgb_matrix
+Noodling with an RGB matrix panel.

-noodling with an RGB matrix panel
+A few snippets written while playing with an RGB matrix which was a gift from rsr5 (Cheers!)